-The markers used on the breakline for the 800m and applicable relays should be $50\text{mm} \times 50\text{mm}$ and no more than 0.15m high.
-For clarity when complying with Rule 25.4 of the Competition Rules a. if an athlete steps on or inside the line then state Rule 17.3 of the Technical Rules - b. if an athlete crosses over before the breakline or split start marker then state Rule 17.5 of the Technical Rules.
+The markers used on the breakline for the 800m and applicable relays should be 50mm × 50mm and no more than 0.15m high.
+For clarity when complying with Rule 25.4 of the Competition Rules when stating the Rule under which an athlete is disgualified:

+- a. if an athlete steps on or inside the line then state Rule 17.3 of the Technical Rules - b. if an athlete crosses over before the breakline or split start marker then state Rule 17.5 of the Technical Rules.